Image Credit: Yale GSAS & Harold Shapiro

 Scientific Computing & Data Science" with

 Prof. Daisuke Nagai.
-The goal of the course is to introduce Yale Physics & Astronomy
+The goal of the course was to introduce Yale Physics & Astronomy

 undergraduates to modern scientific computing methods.
-I will be focusing primarily on the second half
+I focused primarily on the second half

-of the course which deals with supervized and unsupervized machine learning techniques.
+of the course which deals with machine learning techniques.

 The Yale Poorvu Center for Teaching &